 Not that long ago, in a galaxy, well, right here, learning management systems were something that were out of the reach of small and medium-sized organizations.
 They were expensive to license, cost a fortune to implement and often took 6-months or more for setup, training, configuration, and customization.
 The payoff?
 Interfaces were clunky and dated, and LMS administrators would have to go through extensive onsite training to learn how to do a basic course and user management.
 And reports?
 You would have to call your vendor for the slightest modifications.

-Fast forward to 2016.
-There are well over 400 LMSs on the market now.
+Fast forward to today.
+There are hundreds on the market now.
 Some of those clunky old systems are still around (maybe with a face-lift or two), and a host of feature-simple, budget systems have come onto the market.
 There are more options than ever, and thousands of organizations want to put their first LMS in place to better manage all of their training and compliance requirements.

 Now that management has approved the budget for your first learning management system you can say “Goodbye” to your Microsoft Excel training spreadsheet!